XinjieHD/Flask-Full-Stack-Web-Application/README.md

-# Student Information List (Python Flask, MySQL HTML, CSS, JavaScript, Unit test)
+# Student Information System (Python Flask, MySQL HTML, CSS, JavaScript, Unit test)

 This is a full-stack web application built with the Python Flask framework, JavaScript, HTML/CSS, and a MySQL database.
 It adds a feature allowing users to search records across multiple columns simultaneously.